MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Add-Windows-Server-Essentials-as-a-Member-Server.md

 6. Restart the server to apply the changes.

-   After you have joined the server to your primary server ��s domain, you can continue to configure Windows Server Essentials by running the Configure Windows Server Essentials Wizard from Server Manager.
+   After you have joined the server to your primary server's domain, you can continue to configure Windows Server Essentials by running the Configure Windows Server Essentials Wizard from Server Manager.

 #### To configure Windows Server Essentials Experience on a member server